joeaudette/cloudscribe.Samples/WebpackSample/README.md

 ## Vanilla Typescript app sample

-There is a bassic hellow world vanilla typescript client app.
+There is a basic hello world vanilla typescript client app.
 It is hosted in a simplecontent page and is already in the menu.

 ## React/Redux/Typescript sample